 Finally, Petitioner must also refute Respondent's claim that Petitioner "has not provided a price for the gas when it is severed or transferred to MarkWest," what the "value of the product was at the time of the transfer of the product from [Petitioner] to MarkWest," or a "price which would represent the price of the product at the well head when the product was severed."
 See Respondent's Brief p.
-11, 16-17.
+11, 16-18.
 It is undisputed that the "net value" on the settlement statements is the only amount of money Petitioner actually received from MarkWest for the sale of raw gas.
-D.R.0031 at ¶14.
+F.D.D.R.0031 at ¶14.
 Respondent therefore need look no further than the "net value" for the "price for the gas when it is severed or transferred to MarkWest" and the "value of the product was at the time of the transfer of the product from [Petitioner] to MarkWest."
 Additionally, Petitioner has always argued that the "net value" is the "gross value" of natural gas at the well head upon which it may be taxed.
-See, e.g. D.R.0033 (ALJ noted in Final Decision that "at hearing and in post hearing briefs, the Petitioner consistently argued that the "net value" amount on the settlement sheets it receives from the purchaser/processor is really its "gross proceeds derived from the sale" upon which it may be taxed.).
-Importantly, Petitioner repeated this argument at length in its own brief, and detailed the computation of its payment pursuant to the NGL Agreement.
-See Petitioner's Brief Section V(D).
-At all times, Petitioner has put forth the "net value" as the applicable price and gross value of its natural gas.
-As a result, Respondent's claims that Petitioner
+See, e.g. F.D.D.R.0033 (ALJ noted in Final Decision that "at hearing and in post hearing briefs, the Petitioner consistently argued that the "net value" amount on the settlement sheets it receives from the purchaser/processor is really its "gross proceeds derived from the sale"

-5 The same is true of Respondent's argument that "the [NGL] Agreement does not state that the product value is not to be used to calculate the gross value for severance tax purposes."
+6 The same is true of Respondent's argument that "the [NGL] Agreement does not state that the product value is not to be used to calculate the gross value for severance tax purposes."
 See Respondent's Brief p.
 13. This is problematic because: (a) parties cannot contract around the definitions of "gross value" in the statute and regulations, or set their own tax basis in a contract; (b) nothing in the statute or regulations requires a taxpayer to identify, in its sale contract, what the "gross value" will be for tax purposes; and (c) the Court and the parties are more than capable of determining what taxable "gross value" is even if the same term is not used in a contract.